smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

 ### Android mobile proxy consideration

 Android Java Suite library introduces the combination of VirtualDisplay and MediaEncoder to capture a SdlRemoteDisplay class and encode the video stream.
-When encoding the video frame, a frame rate can be specified by MediaCodec#configure, but [Android documentation](https://developer.android.com/reference/android/media/MediaFormat.html#KEY_FRAME_RATE) says, "For video encoders this value corresponds to the intended frame rate, although encoders are expected to support variable frame rate based on MediaCodec.BufferInfo#presentationTimeUs", so situation would be the same as iOS.
+When encoding the video frame, a frame rate can be specified by MediaCodec#configure, but [Android documentation](https://developer.android.com/reference/android/media/MediaFormat.html#KEY_FRAME_RATE) says,

+"For video encoders this value corresponds to the intended frame rate, although encoders are expected to support variable frame rate based on MediaCodec.BufferInfo#presentationTimeUs".

+Therefore situation would be the same as iOS; i.e. mobile developer must take care of actual frame rate.

 The actual frame rate of MediaEncoder depends on the frequency of input surface's update in VirtualDisplay, and varies on the application's (SdlRemoteDisplay's) content.